AI-Commandos/RAGMeUp/README.md

 - The Original RAGMeUp Repository was cloned to our group’s GitHub account.
 - The documentation was read thoroughly to gain an understanding of the pipeline.
 - The course data (Lecture slides, papers, book chapters) were collected and renamed for interpretation clarity.
 This renamed data was uploaded into the bot’s data storage, allowing the RAG model to retrieve information from this material.
+- The reranker component of the RAG model was changed to ColBERT.
-- Additional evaluation metrics (BLEU and ROUGE scores) were added to the RAG model, ensuring relevant output.
+- Additional evaluation metrics (BLEU and ROUGE scores) were added to the RAG model to ensure relevant output.
-- The reranker component of the RAG model was changed from FlashRank to ColBERT.

-### BLEU (Bilingual Evaluation Understudy) and ROUGE (Recall-Oriented Understudy for Gisting Evaluation) Scores
-[Talk about the eval metric and how latency was measured using time module]

 ### ColBERT (Contextualized Late Interaction over BERT)
 RAG models are complex models, and to optimize their performance, many components need to be optimized.
 The model used for retrieval is an important component of the RAG model, as it is what sets RAG apart from other models.